jamesblacklock/switchy/README.md

 A stylish on/off switch HTML5 component &amp; jQuery plugin.
 Designed for, but not dependent on, Bootstrap.

+Tested on:
-Tested on * Chrome 36+, Windows/OSX
+* Chrome 36+, Windows/OSX
 * Firefox 30+, Windows/OSX
 * Safari 7+, OSX/iOS